exonum/exonum-doc/src/advanced/consensus/specification.md

 ## Configuration Parameters

-- `propose_timeout`
+- `max_propose_timeout`
-  Proposal timeout after a new block is committed to the blockchain locally.
+  Initial proposal timeout after a new block is committed to the blockchain.

+- `propose_timeout_threshold`
+  If the amount of transactions in the pool of unconfirmed transactions of a node is larger than the `propose_timeout_threshold` value, the node switches from `max_propose_timeout` to `min_propose_timeout`, i.e. generates blocks faster, and vice versa.

+- `min_propose_timeout`
+  The proposal timeout for the case when the amount of transactions in the pool of unconfirmed transactions is larger than `propose_timeout_threshold` value.

 - `first_round_timeout`
-  Initial interval between algorithm rounds.
+  Interval between the first and the second rounds of the consensus algorithm.
+  This parameter is used to estimate timeouts for further consensus rounds.
+  The estimation formula is
+  `first_round_timeout + (r-1)*round_timeout_increase`, where
+  `round_timeout_increase` is 10% of the `first_round_timeout`.

 - `status_timeout`
   Interval between `Status` message broadcasts.